 How do I join a ride?

-You can just turn up with your cycle!
+It’s best if you register for your chosen ride, well in advance at the Rally HQ.
+If you are short of time, then you can just turn up with your cycle!
 Departure points are located along the fencing by the main tarmac road leading into the Rally: see the site plan in the show programme.
 Which departure point you need will be shown on multiple posters around the departure area or in Rally HQ.

 That said, it would be hugely helpful to speed ride departures if you could please go to Rally HQ at least 30 minutes before the ride is due to depart to sign up for the ride and provide the basic details we need for insurance purposes (name, address, contact number, emergency contact etc.)